training-datalab/old-training-datalab.com/_pages/vip-project-machine-learning.md

 - Fundamental elements of methodology.
 - Data coding and labelling.
 - Fundamentals of R.
-- Descriptive statistics in R.</li>
+- Descriptive statistics in R.
 - Data coding evaluation.
 - Linear models in R.
 - Logistic models in R.